raaannndddd/VolumeControl/README.md

 # SettingsControl
-Using OpenCV to control the brightness and volume of the laptop
+Using OpenCV to control the volume of the device

+python3 -m venv my_env

+On Windows:
+.\my_env\Scripts\activate
+On macOS/Linux:
+source my_env/bin/activate